particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Library updates 2025-09-30

+The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.

 ### M1 Enclosure certification 2025-09-24

 Added RoHS and IP67 certification documents to [certification documents](/hardware/certification/certification-documents/#m1-enclosure) and the [M1 enclosure datasheet](/reference/datasheets/m-series/m1-enclosure-datasheet/#certification-documents).